grange85/ahfow-www/_posts/2007/2007-08-01-new-damon-naomi-album-in-september.markdown

 ---
 <div class="imagebox-right"><img src="https://media.fullofwishes.co.uk/03-damon_and_naomi/sleeves/dan_withinthesewalls.jpg" width="150" height="150" alt="sleeve scan"/></div>
 <p>Damon & Naomi have announced details of their new album <span class="removed_link" title="http://www.damonandnaomi.com/frameset/frame.html?http%3A//www.damonandnaomi.com/frameset/main.html">on their website</span>.</p>
-<p>The album called <a href="/database/release/within-these-walls-release/">Within These Walls</a> will be released on 20|20|20 records on 25 September.
+<p>The album called Within These Walls will be released on 20|20|20 records on 25 September.
 It will feature contributions from Kurihara, the Espers strings and Greg Kelley and Bhob Rainey.</p>
 <p>You can preview a track and pre-order the album for just $10 from <span class="removed_link" title="http://www.damonandnaomi.com/frameset/frame.html?http%3A//www.damonandnaomi.com/albums/within.html">Damon & Naomi's web site</span></p>
 <p>The duo will be setting out on a US tour with Boris in October and will be touring Europe in November.</p>